mobile app bar

 Lewis Hamilton (L) and Sebastian Vettel (R)

-The initial wave of excitement surrounding Lewis Hamilton’s move to Ferrari has started to settle, giving way to more realistic assessments.
-As the season opener approaches, the focus has shifted to the challenges he may face, including a smooth transition.
+The initial wave of excitement after Lewis Hamilton’s move to Ferrari has started to settle, giving way to more realistic assessment of the Brit’s situation within the Italian team.
+As the season opener approaches, the focus has shifted to the challenges the seven-time champion may face, including transition.

-Hamilton has been asked by many to familiarize himself with the team’s culture.
-And he’s putting in extensive efforts to do just that and also get up to speed with the mechanical package, considering he’s never driven a Ferrari-powered car in F1 before.
+Hamilton has been advised to familiarize himself with the team’s culture.
+And he has been putting extensive efforts to do just that.
+Hamilton has also been working to get up to speed with the mechanical package, considering he’s never driven a Ferrari-powered car in F1 before.

-Former Ferrari driver and one of Hamilton’s close friends, Sebastian Vettel recently underscored the same sentiment.
+Former Ferrari driver and one of Hamilton’s close friends, Sebastian Vettel, recently underscored the big task at hand for the British ace.
 “Anyone who changes teams takes a big step.
 It’s a different culture.
 Obviously, most of the teams are English, only two are Italian.
 That’s probably the biggest change,” Vettel said.

-Hamilton knows adapting to the move will be tough.
-He spent the last 12 years at Mercedes, a team based in his home country, the UK.
-However, he has also gained enough experience to take on the challenge.
+Hamilton knows it all too well, and how the challenge is magnified since he spent the last 12 years at Mercedes, a team based in his home country.
+However, he is seasoned enough in the pinnacle of motorsports to find success.

 “The outside pressure is non-existent to me, the pressure is within, what I want to achieve.
 I don’t have to prove anything to anybody,” he added.

-Hamilton further claimed how he prefers to stay in a ‘bubble’ of his own, avoiding the chatter on social media surrounding his high-profile move to Ferrari.
+Hamilton claimed that he prefers to stay in his own ‘bubble’, avoiding the chatter on social media surrounding his Ferrari move.
 “I don’t read the news, and I go long periods of time without social media…”

 Anything short of a title win will be a failure for Hamilton and Ferrari.
 It most certainly won’t be an easy task, but the Briton knows what he is doing.

-“I know what I can bring” – Hamilton
+“I know what I can bring,” says Hamilton

 While Ferrari presents multiple challenges for the seven-time world champion, he is no stranger to the sport.
-He may be a bit tentative at first, adapting to Ferrari power and the nuances of the red car, but nothing is likely to hold back his skill for long.
+He may be a bit tentative at first while adapting to Ferrari power and other nuances of the red car, but nothing is likely to hold back his skill for long.

-Ahead of the season opener, Hamilton has been analyzing Ferrari’s engine data and last year’s telemetry to understand where he needs to adapt.
-While he joked that the data felt a bit alien to him due to his long history with Mercedes power units, he is embracing the challenge and confident in his ability to make a difference at Ferrari.
+Ahead of the season opener, Hamilton analyzed Ferrari’s engine data and last year’s telemetry to understand where he needs to adapt.
+While he joked that the data felt a bit alien to him due to his long history with Mercedes power units, he is embracing the challenge confidently.

 “I know what I can bring.
 I know I can deliver.
 I know what it’s going to take to do that.
 And it’s just getting your head down and working away.
-So I come with a very open mind coming in this weekend.”
+So I come with a very open mind coming in this weekend,” said Hamilton.

-If anyone can adapt quickly to a new team, it’s Hamilton.
-Though he has only made such a move once before — joining Mercedes in 2013 — what followed was a dominant era of championship success.
+Though he has only made such a move once before — joining Mercedes from McLaren in 2013 — what followed was a dominant era of championship success.
 Time will tell if he can recreate that magic with Scuderia Ferrari.

 Post Edited By:Somin Bhattacharjee